-Component 1 is assessed through non-exam internal assessment.
-The non-exam internal assessment for this component has been designed to demonstrate application of the conceptual knowledge underpinning the sector through realistic tasks and activities.
+Components 1 and 2 are assessed through non-exam internal assessment.
+The nonexam internal assessment for these components has been designed to demonstrate application of the conceptual knowledge underpinning the sector through realistic tasks and activities.
 This style of assessment promotes deep learning through ensuring the connection between knowledge and practice.
-The component focuses on:
+The components focus on:

-- the development of core knowledge and understanding of a range of art and design work and practice, and the key features that contribute to them, such as practitioners' processes, skills and techniques - the development and application of skills, such as practical skills, communication and project management - reflective practice through the development of skills and techniques that allow learners to respond to feedback, testing and evaluation, identifying areas for improvement.
+- the development of core knowledge and understanding, including the range of different types of media products, production processes and techniques - the development and application of skills such as research skills and stylistic and practical skills - reflective practice through the refinement of learners' own media products that allows them to respond to feedback and identify areas for improvement.

-Non-exam internal assessment is delivered through a Pearson-set Assignment.
-This assignment is set by Pearson, marked by the centre and moderated by Pearson.
+Non-exam internal assessment is delivered through Pearson-set Assignments.
+These assignments are set by Pearson, marked by the centre and moderated by Pearson.

-For component 1, a new assignment is released each year through the secure area of our website.
-Each Pearson-set Assignment will be clearly marked with the academic year of release; centres must ensure that they are using the current year's assignment to assess their learners.
-Centres must use the assignment for summative assessments and the assignment must be completed under supervised conditions.
+For each component new assignments are released twice a year through the secure area of our website.
+Each Pearson-set Assignment will be clearly marked with the assessment series and academic year of release; centres must ensure that they are using the current series' assignment to assess their learners.
+Centres must use these assignments for summative assessments and the assignments must be completed under supervised conditions.

-Centres will mark the completed assignment using the descriptors in the marking grid given for the component.
+Centres will mark the completed assignments using the descriptors in the marking grid given in each component.
 Prior to submitting marks for moderation, where a learner has not achieved their expected level of performance for an assignment, the centre may authorise one opportunity over 15 working days for learners to improve evidence and resubmit for internal assessment.

 Following submission of marks for moderation, there is no further opportunity to resubmit improved evidence based on the same completed assignment.
-Learners may be offered a single retake opportunity in the following academic year using the new Pearson-set Assignment released for that academic year.
+Learners may be offered a single retake opportunity in the following assessment series using the new Pearson-set Assignment released for that assessment series.
 For further information on the design of the assignments, retakes and the approach to marking, see Section 5: Non-exam internal assessment.